Media Watch: Why are Reporters Missing the SAO Story?

 1) Fenton and Rector have backed away from as much daily crime reporting for the Sun.
 Criminal justice is now also being reported on by Jessica Anderson and Tim Prudente, mostly, and sometimes Jean Marbella, all of whom have less experience on the beat.
 Baltimore Sun stories lately about crime in Baltimore can best be described as odd, vague, and (directly or indirectly) pro-FOP.
 Sources have been limited to FOP and its allies, some disgruntled anonymous officers still at BPD, and (for some reason) a police consultant outside of Baltimore.
 SAO is getting almost no coverage.

-2) It would seem that fewer disgruntled former ASAs and Mosby opponents are leaking stories since she won the last election, based on news stories (as well as my own DMs).
+2) It would seem that fewer disgruntled former ASAs and Mosby opponents are leaking stories since she won the last election.
 The latest round of people leaving her office have been less outspoken than the first round.
-They stuck around for awhile or were given jobs or promotions by her office, after all.
+Many of them stuck around for awhile or were given jobs or promotions by her office.

 3) Mosby has been collecting political wins lately.
 She won her re-election last year.
 She won the lawsuit against her office filed by former ASA Keri Borzilleri.
 SAO won the murder cases against Keith Davis Jr. and Keon Gray, among others.
 Mosby garnered mostly positive national press for pursuing marijuana decriminalization.
 She was successful in lobbying to get a new BPD appointment rescinded for a woman that had challenged her ethics in court.
 Also, new City Hall leadership includes people that have been her allies (or at least not detractors).